APRIL MAINSTAGE

 Kate Liu, piano

-As a soloist, Kate has performed in many important venues, such as the Seoul Arts Center, Tokyo Metropolitan Theatre, Carnegie’s Weill Hall, Severance Hall in Cleveland, La Maison Symphonique de Montréal, Warsaw National Philharmonic, Kennedy Center in Washington, D.C., Shanghai Concert Hall, Osaka Symphony Hall, Polish National Radio Symphony Orchestra Hall, Phillip’s Collection, and others.
-She has collaborated with orchestras including the Cleveland Orchestra, Warsaw Philharmonic Orchestra, Orchestre Symphonique de Montréal, Polish Radio Orchestra, Poznan Philharmonic, Yomiuri Nippon Symphony Orchestra, Daegu Symphony Orchestra, Rochester Philharmonic, Hilton Head Symphony Orchestra, and Evanston Symphony Orchestra.
-Her debut album of works by Chopin was released on the Fryderyk Chopin Institute label in 2016.
+As a distinguished soloist, Kate has performed in numerous prestigious venues worldwide, including the Seoul Arts Center, Tokyo Metropolitan Theatre, Warsaw National Philharmonic, La Maison Symphonique de Montréal, Carnegie Hall’s Weill Recital Hall, Severance Hall in Cleveland, Kennedy Center in Washington, D.C., Shanghai Concert Hall, Osaka Symphony Hall, and the Phillips Collection.
+She has collaborated with esteemed orchestras such as the Warsaw Philharmonic, Orchestre Symphonique de Montréal, Yomiuri Nippon Symphony Orchestra, Cleveland Orchestra, Daegu Symphony Orchestra, Rochester Philharmonic, and Hilton Head Symphony Orchestra.
+She is a regular invitee to the Chopin and His Europe Festival in Warsaw, and in 2016, she released her debut album of Chopin works on the Fryderyk Chopin Institute label.

-Born in Singapore, Kate began playing the piano when she was four years old and moved to the United States when she was eight.
-Her private studies then were at the Music Institute of Chicago with Emilio del Rosario, Micah Yui and Alan Chow.
-Early on in her career, she won 1st Prizes at the Third Asia-Pacific International Chopin Competition and the New York International Piano Competition.
-She received a Bachelor’s degree from the Curtis Institute of Music studying with Robert McDonald, as well as a Master’s and Artist Diploma degree from The Juilliard School under the tutelage of Robert McDonald and Yoheved Kaplinsky.
+Born in Singapore, Kate began her piano studies at the age of four and relocated to the United States at age eight.
+She studied at the Music Institute of Chicago under Emilio del Rosario, Micah Yui, and Alan Chow.
+Kate holds a Bachelor’s degree from the Curtis Institute of Music, as well as a Master’s and Artist Diploma from The Juilliard School, where she studied with Robert McDonald and Yoheved Kaplinsky.

 Andrew Grams, Guest Conductor